sathishkumargithub/NYTimesMVP/README.md

 article.
 * A main activity that handles navigation between articlelistfragment and articledetailfragment.
 * A articlelistfragment to display the list of articles.
-* A articledetailfragment to display a article review.
+* A articledetailfragment to display article details.

 ## Model-View-Presenter (MVP)
 ### Presenter